Actindo-AG/Documentation/RetailSuiteAccounting/Operation/12_BookExchangeRateFluctuations.md

 - The corresponding personal and impersonal accounts are set up in the foreign currency, see [Manage accounts](../Integration/03_ManageAccounts.md).
 - The corresponding revenues and expenses accounts to book exchange rate differences are set up in the base currency, see [Create an account](../Integration/03_ManageAccounts.md#create-an-account).

-[comment]: <> (HG: Wird das in dem Kapitel beschrieben?
-Oder muss das noch ergänzt werden? -> 2150 - Aufw. aus Kursdifferenzen und 2660 Erträge aus Kursdifferenzen in SK03 standardmäßig verfügbar, Funktion aber noch einzustellen bzw. mindestens prüfen.
-Evtl. eine Prozedur in diesem Kapitel oder in Integration/Manage the accounts dazu hinzufügen, da es nicht so deutlich ist.)
+[comment]: <> (2150 - Aufw. aus Kursdifferenzen und 2660 Erträge aus Kursdifferenzen in SK03 standardmäßig verfügbar, Funktion aber noch einzustellen bzw. mindestens prüfen.
+Evtl. eine Prozedur in diesem Kapitel oder in Integration/Manage the accounts dazu hinzufügen?)

 #### Procedure